Trip Hawkins: 3DO

+Later career

 In late 2003, Hawkins launched a new video game development company called Digital Chocolate.
 The company focused on developing games for handheld devices.
+They received high success with the mobile puzzle game Tower Bloxx.
 He stepped down from the CEO position at Digital Chocolate in May 2012.

 In 2012, Hawkins joined the board of directors of Israeli technology company Extreme Reality, which is working on developing motion control software that can read a person's movement in 3D, but which only requires a 2D camera.

 On March 20, 2013, Nativex, a mobile ad technology platform for games, announced Trip Hawkins as a senior advisor to their board of directors.
 Hawkins also joined the advisory board at Skillz, a mobile eSports platform, as a strategic advisor in December 2014.

 His newest startup, If You Can Company, aims to foster social and emotional development in children, teaching compassion and anti-bullying lessons.
 Their first game, "IF...", uses a free-to-play model and is meant for teachers and students in an educational environment.

 Hawkins lives in Santa Barbara, California, where he served from 2016 to 2019 as a professor of entrepreneurship and leadership at the University of California, Santa Barbara.